Using Alternate Domain Names (CNAMEs)

 Only Clients that Support Server Name Indication (SNI): CloudFront drops the connection with the viewer without returning the object.

 All Clients: CloudFront serves your HTTPS content using dedicated IP addresses.
-If you select this option, you incur additional charges when you associate your SSL certificate with a distribution that is enabled.
+If you select this option, you incur additional charges when you associate your SSL/TLS certificate with a distribution that is enabled.
 For more information, see http://aws.amazon.com/cloudfront/pricing.

 Only Clients that Support Server Name Indication (SNI): Older browsers or other clients that don't support SNI must use another method to access your content.